Kev Thomas Writes

 A Cobra Tale

 Not long after the move into our new home a colleague of mine in the unit, decided to get married.
 We were invited to their wedding, which was to be a late afternoon/evening affair.
 At the time, I was back from operations and on R&R. To allow Bren an afternoon pre-wedding nap I was babysitting our youngest son, Keith.
 Brett the elder one was also having an afternoon nap.
 At the time Brett was five and Keith was two.
-I was sitting in our lounge reading while Keith, in a diaper only because of the heat, was toddling around with his milk bottle.
+I was sitting in our lounge reading, while Keith, in a diaper only because of the heat, was toddling around with his milk bottle.

 Our lounge and dining room were combined and the small dining sector led into the kitchen via a door.
-Suddenly, Keith attracted my attention by standing in the dining room/kitchen doorway and in baby talk making a variety of alarm sounds I can’t even attempt to write.
+Suddenly, Keith attracted my attention by standing in the dining room/kitchen doorway and in baby talk making a variety of alarm sounds I can’t even attempt to put into words.
 While showing this verbal concern in his best baby talk, he was also gesticulating wildly towards the kitchen with his milk bottle.
 His body language panicky.
 Getting up, I ambled over and looked into the kitchen to see what he was so concerned about.

 My casual amble in PT shorts and nothing else, soon turned into a mad scramble.
 In the middle of the kitchen floor, raised up and with hood fully flared in threat mode was a colossal and angry Snouted Cobra (Naja annulifera).
 Although they don’t spit, their venom is a potent neurotoxic type.
-If threatened they’ll readily bite.
+When threatened they’ll readily bite.
 Grabbing Keith by his upper arm I pulled him out of the way, and attempted to pull the door closed before going down the passage with him.

 Above: A snouted cobra (Naja annulifera) in defensive mode with hood extended.
 The Snouted cobra doesn't spit its venom but will bite without hesitation if threatened (Internet source).